 - If there is a Facility Trainer at your facility you may request training from them.
 AROC plays no part in this training, except to send resources and exams when needed.

 Your exam key provides for three chances to pass the exam before it expires.
 Note, if you are a new user of the FIM™ or WeeFIM® instrument you are required to attend a training workshop before attempting the exam.
 It is also wise to study the manual before attempting the exam.

 Who should I contact if I have a clinical question regarding the FIM™instrument?

 How often is a credentialed scorer required to recredential?

 A credentialed scorer is required to recredential every two years.
 The date when your credentialing expires is shown on your credentialing certificate.
-Additionally, AROC regularly sends recredentialing reports to every facility highlighting the credentialing status of all staff.
+Additionally, facilities can access a credential report on demand.
+This report highlights the credentialing status of all staff.

 * FIM™ and WeeFIM® are trademarks of the Uniform Data System for Medical Rehabilitation, a division of UB Foundation Activities, Inc.